Roger-luo/YAAD.jl/README.md

 Every operation will directly return a `CachedNode`, which constructs a computation graph dynamically without using a tape.
-Although performance is the crucial goal of this AD package.
-It is actually faster than several packages and even PyTorch itself.

 The simplicity provides us a faster development, while waiting for those Cassette-based AD packages like [Zygote.jl](https://github.com/FluxML/Zygote.jl)